Using Cruit Mastering the Interview

 Why Quick Fixes Work

 To fix this, your brain needs a simple, fast way to jump back in.
 When a tool instantly syncs across your devices, it acts like extra brain storage.
 It stops your thinking part from wasting energy asking, "Where was I?" or "How do I open this?"
-By making the switch smooth, your brain avoids the stress reaction, keeps its best thinking power online, and allows you to use short time gaps for quality study without feeling drained afterward.
+A smooth, instant sync means your brain avoids the stress reaction, keeps its best thinking power online, and lets you use short time gaps for quality study without feeling drained afterward.
+Once the system is working, building strong STAR-method answers gives your flash cards the material worth repeating.

 The stress of switching tasks uses up the brain's energy much faster than the actual work of learning the material.